-Why You Should Protect Your Enamel
+Why You Should Protect Your Tooth Enamel

 Enamel plays an important role in maintaining healthy teeth.
 It protects the inner layers of teeth from being damaged by dietary acids and helps keep your teeth looking white.
 It also cannot be restored, so it is important to ensure your enamel stays healthy.